rttll/vue-icon-packs-root/packages/vue-icon-packs/README.md

 # Usage

-Search all icons here:
+Search all icons here (_Also includes useage instructions._)

 ## [search-vue-icon-packs.vercel.app](https://search-vue-icon-packs.vercel.app)

-_Also includes useage instructions._

 ### **Import**

-Each icon pack is exported from its own subdir.
+Each icon pack is exported from its own subdirectory.
 Use named imports:

 ```javascript